Caring for a Child

 If you would like a variable which tells you whether someone has a dependent child based on the DWP definition you can use w_ndepchl_dv: https://www.understandingsociety.ac.uk/documentation/mainstage/dataset-documentation/wave/1/datafile/a_indall/variable/a_ndepchl_dv

-#4 Updated by Sarah H about 1 year ago
+#4 Updated by Sarah H over 1 year ago

 Thank you, I'm looking at the indresp dataset I should add.

 Can I confirm then that if I consider my sample of interest (a certain age) I could use rach16_dv to indicate that they are not responsible for a child under the age of 16 as reported by the participant?

 However, are you indicating that the ndepchl_dv is better?

 The reason I ask is when I consider my age of interest and run frequencies the results are dramatically different.
 Respondents in my age group in Rach16_dv = has three times more with children then ndepchl_dv. which is very different.
 Do we assuming that people are reporting they a responsible for a child when dwp definition would suggest they aren't?
 My age group are quite young, therefore i'm not sure the age difference in the DWP definition could account for the difference.